MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-autopilot.md

 ## Export the data

 You can [export data on demand](export-destinations.md).
 The export will also run with every [scheduled refresh](system.md#schedule-tab).
-In DotDigital, you can now find your segments in [DotDigital address books](https://support.dotdigital.com/hc/articles/212211968-Creating-an-address-book).

 ## Known limitations

-- Up to 100'000 profiles in total to Autopilot.
+- You can export up to 100'000 profiles in total to Autopilot.
 - Exporting to Autopilot is limited to segments.
 - Exporting up to 100'000 profiles to Autopilot can take up to a few hours to complete.
-- The number of profiles that you can export to Autopilot is dependent and limited on your contract with SendGrid.
+- The number of profiles that you can export to Autopilot is dependent and limited on your contract with Autopilot.

 ## Data privacy and compliance